lazavgeridis/Neural-Style-Transfer/README.md

 style weight (b)   = 50000/100000
 learning rate      = 10
 ```
 Running the algorithm for 1000-1500 iterations suffices and produces nice results.
-With certain images, the style weight might need to be adjusted.
+With certain images, the style weight might need to be
+adjusted.
+It is highly advised to run the algorithm on a GPU, since it significantly speeds up the process.
+For a 400x300 image, 1000 iterations take about
+60 minutes on a CPU!

 * The VGG-19 CNN can be found [here](https://drive.google.com/drive/folders/1sP6HMKGu5nGb-szZ0qbHO4Q8kgRdjLt9).